Western Carolina University is the UNC system's westernmost campus and has been consistently

 Ridge mountains, fifty-two miles west of Asheville.
 The location in the rural mountains

-amidst incredible biodiversity and unique communities creates opportunity for academic
+amidst incredible biodiversity and unique communities creates an opportunity for academic

 discovery service.
 The campus covers approximately 600 acres.